Virgin Money appoints Moreno chairman in runup to possible flotation

 LONDON Virgin Money, the British challenger bank partly owned by entrepreneur Richard Branson, named experienced industry figure Glen Moreno as chairman as it reported strong profit growth, putting it in good shape for an impending stock market listing.

-Also serving as chairman of publisher Pearson, Moreno will become an independent non-executive director and chairman designate from January 2015.
+Also serving as chairman of publisher Pearson (PSON.L), Moreno will become an independent non-executive director and chairman designate from January 2015.

-Virgin Money, which bought nationalised lender Northern Rock in 2011, reported underlying first-half pretax profit of 59.7 million pounds, up from 13.1 million the year before, when it made its first profit since the Northern Rock deal.
+Virgin Money, which bought nationalised lender Northern Rock in 2011, reported underlying first-half pretax profit of 59.7 million pounds ($96.9 million), up from 13.1 million the year before, when it made its first profit since the Northern Rock deal.
 Total income rose 28.3 percent to 210 million.

 "The bank's strategy has delivered sustainable, responsible growth and a strong return to profitability.
 It is now one of the best performing challenger banks," Moreno said.

-The bank has not commented on the timing of any flotation, however it is one of a number of new British banks eyeing up stock market listings and looking to break the dominance of the country's "Big Four" lenders - Lloyds, Royal Bank of Scotland, HSBC and Barclays.
+The bank has not commented on the timing of any flotation, however it is one of a number of new British banks eyeing up stock market listings and looking to break the dominance of the country's "Big Four" lenders - Lloyds, Royal Bank of Scotland (RBS.L), HSBC (HSBA.L) and Barclays (BARC.L).

 NEW BANKS

-Other banks preparing for initial public offerings include Santander UK (part of Spain's Santander), Aldermore, Shawbrook and Metro Bank, while Lloyds is set to sell off more shares in TSB, which listed earlier in the year.
+Other banks preparing for initial public offerings include Santander UK (part of Spain's Santander (SAN.MC)), Aldermore, Shawbrook and Metro Bank, while Lloyds is set to sell off more shares in TSB TSB.L, which listed earlier in the year.

 The new banks are looking to pick up business from established rivals who are slimming down in order to bolster their capital positions and meet tougher rules from regulators.